donnaskiez/ac/README.md

 Requires [Visual Studio](https://visualstudio.microsoft.com/downloads/) and the [WDK](https://learn.microsoft.com/en-us/windows-hardware/drivers/download-the-wdk) for compilation.

+add test signing thing here

+1. Open the project in visual studio
+2. Select `Release - No Server`
-1. Build the project in visual studio, if you experience any build issues - check the drivers project settings are the following:
+3. Build the project in visual studio, if you experience any build issues - check the drivers project settings are the following:
 	- `Inf2Cat -> General -> Use Local Time` to `Yes`
 	- `C/C++ -> Treat Warnings As Errors` to `No`
 	- `C/C++ -> Spectre Mitigation` to `Disabled`
-2. Move the `driver.sys` file located in `ac\x64\Release` into the `Windows\System32\Drivers` directory
+4. Move the `driver.sys` file located in `ac\x64\Release` into the `Windows\System32\Drivers` directory
+	- You can rename the driver if you would like
-3. Use the [OSR Loader](https://www.osronline.com/article.cfm%5Earticle=157.htm) and select `driver.sys` that you moved to the Windows drivers folder.
+5. Use the [OSR Loader](https://www.osronline.com/article.cfm%5Earticle=157.htm) and select `driver.sys` (or whatever you named it) that you moved to the Windows drivers folder.
 DO NOT REGISTER THE SERVICE YET.
-	- driver must be named "driver.sys" (sorry.. will be fixed soon (i am lazy))
-4. Under `Service Start` select `System`.
+6. Under `Service Start` select `System`.
 This is VERY important!
-5. Click `Register Service`. *Do NOT click* `Start Service`!
+7. Click `Register Service`. *Do NOT click* `Start Service`!
-6. Restart Windows.
+8. Restart Windows.
-7. Once restarted, open the program you would like to protect as Administrator.
+9. Once restarted, open the program you would like to protect.
+This could be anything i.e game, notepad etc.
-	- Yes I understand this is not realistic
-8. Open your dll injector program of choice as administrator (I simply use [Process Hacker](https://processhacker.sourceforge.io/))
+10. Open your dll injector program of choice as administrator (I simply use [Process Hacker](https://processhacker.sourceforge.io/))
-9. Inject the dll found in `ac\x64\Release` named `user.dll` into the target program
+11. Inject the dll found in `ac\x64\Release` named `user.dll` into the target program

 Logs will be printed to both the terminal output and the kernel debugger.
 See below for configuring kernel debugger output.